Jump To Section

 - 2 tablespoons capers, drained

-- ¼ cup fresh flat-leaf parsley, roughly chopped
+- ¼ cup fresh Italian flat-leaf parsley, roughly chopped

 - Cut each chicken breast in half crosswise, then halve the thicker portion horizontally to make three similar-size cutlets.
 Pound chicken cutlets between two sheets of parchment paper, a clean kitchen towel, or plastic bag, to ¼-inch thickness.
 Season chicken with salt and set aside.

 - In a shallow bowl, combine flour with a generous pinch of black pepper.
-Lightly coat each cutlet in the flour mixture one at a time.
+Dredge each cutlet in the flour mixture one at a time until lightly coated.

-- In a large skillet, heat ¼ cup olive oil, or enough to coat the pan, over medium-high heat.
+- In a large skillet or sauté pan, heat ¼ cup olive oil, or enough to coat the pan, over medium-high heat.
 Sear chicken on both sides until golden brown, about 2 minutes per side.
 Set chicken aside.

 - Cut the lemon in half.
 Juice one half and slice the other into ¼-inch thick rings.
 Set aside.

 - Make the sauce: Deglaze the pan with chicken broth, scraping up any brown bits and incorporating into the sauce.
 Add lemon slices and simmer until soft, about 1 minute.
-Reduce heat to medium, add lemon juice and capers, and stir.
+Reduce to medium heat, add fresh lemon juice and capers, and stir.